 There should be a formal and transparent process for the appointment and re-appointment of directors to the Board.

-The Board undertakes the function of a nominating committee and therefore, the Manager does not have a nominating committee.
-The Board performs the functions that such a committee would otherwise perform, namely, it administers nominations to the Board, reviews the structure, size and composition of the Board, and reviews the performance and independence of Board members.
-The Board seeks to ensure that the composition of the Board provides an appropriate balance and diversity of skills, experience and knowledge of the industry and that the Directors, as a group, have the necessary core competencies relevant to Ascott Reit’s business.
-The current Board comprises individuals who are business leaders and professionals with financial, banking, fund management, real estate, investment and accounting backgrounds.
-The varied backgrounds of the Directors enable Management to benefit from their respective expertise and diverse background.
+The Board undertakes the functions of a nominating committee and therefore, the Manager does not have a nominating committee.
+The Board performs the functions that such a committee would otherwise perform, namely, it administers nominations to the Board, reviews the structure, size and composition of the Board and reviews the performance and independence of Board members.
+The Board seeks to ensure that the Board is comprised of talented and dedicated directors with a diverse mix of expertise, experience, perspective, skills and backgrounds.
+Due consideration is also given to other diversity factors including but not limited to tenure, age and gender.

-In terms of the criteria and process put in place for selecting, appointing and reappointing Directors and for reviewing the performance of Directors, the Board has adopted the following for FY 2016 and after:
+The Board has adopted the following criteria and process for selecting, appointing and reappointing Directors and for reviewing the performance of Directors:

 The adopted process takes into account the requirements in the Code that the composition of the Board, including the selection of candidates for new appointments to the Board as part of the Board’s renewal process, be determined using the following principles:

-As at least half of the Board comprises IDs, the Manager will not be voluntarily subjecting any appointment or reappointment of directors to voting by Unitholders.
-The Chairman of the Board is presently an ID.
-The Board intends to continue with the principle that at least half of the Board shall comprise IDs.
+As more than half of the Board comprises IDs, the Manager will not be voluntarily subjecting any appointment or reappointment of directors to voting by Unitholders.
+The Chairman of the Board is presently also an ID.

 There should be a formal annual assessment of the effectiveness of the Board as a whole and its board committees and the contribution by each director to the effectiveness of the Board.